opconWizard/opcon-docs/docs/Files/Database-Information/Setup-for-Automatic-Microsoft-SQL-Mirroring.md

     directory.
 13. Right-click **SMA_SetDBMirroringScriptingVariables.cmd** and select
     **Edit** from the menu.
-14. Find the section in the command file named \"Scripting Variables used on the witness server\".
+14. Find the section in the command file named "Scripting Variables used on the witness server".
-15. Delete the characters \"**rem**\" from the front of the SET command for each of the five (5) Witness Server variables.
+15. Delete the characters "**rem**" from the front of the SET command for each of the five (5) Witness Server variables.
 16. Use menu path: **File \> Save**.
 17. **Close** the file.